Franklin89/Blog/input/posts/calling-javascript-inside-an-asp-net-core-application.md

 </ItemGroup>
 ```

 Next we have to register the `NodeServices` with the DI container.
-This can be done in the `ConfigureServices()`
+This is done in the `ConfigureServices()`

 ```csharp
 public void ConfigureServices(IServiceCollection services)